-The Cetacean Observations Programme (COP) (Ministry for Primary Industries, unpublished) is utilised by observers deployed in set net fisheries with electronic data collectors (the Trimble Nomad device).
+The Cetacean Observations Programme (COP) (Ministry for Primary Industries, unpublished) is utilised by observers deployed in setnet fisheries with electronic data collectors (the Trimble Nomad device).
 This programme provides a way to record details of observer deployments including shifts worked, vessel details, fishing events, non-fish bycatch events, and protected species sightings and activities.
 Lastly, the Programme allows observers to record whether a photo was taken for each sighting recorded.
 Fields appear comparable to those recorded on paper forms, with the exception of the activity information collected in association with protected species sightings.
 There appears to be scope to expand the deployment of Nomads to other fisheries, with other fishing methods appearing in the document describing the COP.
-Table 2: Forms used to record data collected by at-sea observers that have relevance to protected species interactions with New Zealand commercial fisheries.